 Just as customers aren’t tied to a bricks and mortar transaction with myriad online shopping options, retailers and service providers are no longer tied to their premises or office.
+Now more than ever in a post COVID world, there is a need to offer contactless, cashless payments to your customers no matter where you do business.

 Technology is driving the mobility of payment gateways in line with the need of customers to have commerce come to them.
 Smartphones have become a default payment gateway with extra security measures now built in to most models.
 92% of Australians own and use smartphones, which are becoming the ubiquitous tool for consumers for everything from research to payment.
 Along with external devices to swipe or tap, phones themselves are becoming portable cash machines with Apple, Samsung and Android all introducing mobile wallets into their suite of products.